Plugins

 .pypformat) to your C4D plugins folder

 Setup: Restart Cinema 4D.
-The Kiosk panel is available via Plugins → Kiosk Library.
+Launch Kiosk via the Extensions Menu → Kiosk Library.

 Supported renderers: Octane, Redshift